 Interested in adding some decking to your outdoor space?
 Read on for our expert advice to help you kickstart your decking project.

 Are you looking to create a place to entertain and socialise?
 An area where your children can play without getting dirty?
-Or do you want decking for your your hot tub or pool?
+Or do you want decking for your hot tub or pool?
 Knowing what you want to use your decking for will determine everything from location to what type of deck boards you should choose.

 Check out our buyer's guide to decking.
 This covers the different materials available and some of the extra accessories that you may or may not need, depending on your decking structure.